hayato-m126/launch_exit_status/README.md

 ### Conclusions

-1. even if multiple required nodes are created, the exit status ends with 0
+1. even if multiple required nodes are created, the exit status will be 0
-2. even if logging_simulator.launch.xml is included, if there is only one required node, the exit status ends with 0
+2. even if logging_simulator.launch.xml is included, if there is only one required node, the exit status will be 0

 ### Questions